Shipwrecks of Cape Town: Atalante

 10 January 1806: The French frigate Atalante was reported to have been destroyed by running aground at Simon's Town.
 On 3 November 1805 while moored near the Cape of Good Hope, a gust of wind washed her ashore.
 Troude reports that by 7 November she had been refloated and repaired.
 Accounts of her subsequent fate differ.
 One account has it that she was found irreparable and was written off as a total loss.
 However, Commodore Sir Home Popham reported that the "French Ship Atalante, of 40 Guns, and Batavian Ship Bato, of 68 Guns: Destroyed by the Enemy running them on Shore when the Cape was attacked, January 10, 1806."

+Fame

+15 September 1806: The privateer Fame (twelve guns) was standing in for Table Bay, working around Green Point off Cape of Good Hope, when a squall coming from the south carried away rigging including the topmasts.
+This caused the vessel to bear away and run aground on Robben Island, and the "ship went to pieces."
+No lives were reported lost, and a large portion of the cargo was saved.

 Pénélope

 16 April 1809: French prize vessel Pénélope, Wrecked in Table Bay near Milnerton.
 (Wooden sailing schooner chased into Table Bay by HMS Olympia where it ran aground on Milnerton Beach?)

 Feniscowles

 21 October 1810: British ship Feniscowles of 359 tons, built at Shields in 1818, wrecked at Green Point.